-Internet is the source of knowledge,
+Internet is the source of my knowledge,

-Museum is the source of inspiration.
+Museum is my source of inspiration.

 I am Yotam Guttman, I studied fine arts and cinematography.
 By trade I'm a freelance graphic designer, video editor, and a motion graphic animator.

 My interest in the visual field has begun at a very young age, starting off with film making, I developed my visual attention to details.
 Subsequently, widening my fields of interest to adjacent realms was inevitable.
 I discovered my great love to stills photography and digital art.

 I've gained most of my knowledge as an auto-didactic learner, trail and error was my most reliable teacher, along with some professionals, who volunteered very kindly to mentor me in their ateliers in graphic design, film making, and analogue photography.

 I'm very passionate about the human mind, especially which visual motif results in a certain action and which brings up a certain thought.

 I'm a curious guy that is always glad to be exposed to new inspirations, smarten up, tackle the impossible, and create the unusual, by conducting the emotions and associations one experiences by my work.

 As a result of my study major fine arts and photography, quite unusually in this field, I find inspiration at the art gallery and the museum, rather than the habitual graphic design websites.
 Therefore, I will not be the right choice for simply a trendy kind of project.

 I tend to refer to design as applied arts.
 Appearance is as important as functionality and deep meanings are interpreted differently with a mild aspect of confusing with a sprinkle of intriguing mysteriousness.